Viral Respiratory Mapper - ACES ED Visits

 The two Viral Respiratory Mapper tools, viewed together, provide a comprehensive overview of respiratory disease presentation to acute hospitals in Ontario.
 The ED Visits tool (found below) is the earliest available hospital signal to identify potential respiratory viral spread in the population.
 It is not specific to disease, especially COVID-19, and may capture non-viral respiratory illnesses.
 As the earliest signal, it can be used to provide situational awareness of the potential patterns of spread for early interventions.
 The Admissions tool (available here) is a marker of severity of illness and typically lags behind visits.
 However, it is more respiratory disease specific, and has been developed to specifically identify potential COVID-19 admissions.

-How to use the Viral Respiratory Mapper - ACES ED Visits: The main information in the ED Visits Mapper can be viewed by Public Health Unit (PHU) or Local Health Integration Network (LHIN).
-Switch between the two geography levels by clicking the “LHIN” and “PHU” buttons in the top left corner.
-On each page, the righthand side shows the overall respiratory level classification (seasonal, moderate, elevated or high) for Ontario and a map with the local classifications.
+How to use the Viral Respiratory Mapper - ACES ED Visits: The main information in the ED Visits Mapper can be viewed by Public Health Unit (PHU).
+On the main page, the righthand side shows the overall respiratory level classification (seasonal, moderate, elevated or high) for Ontario and a map with the local classifications.
 Hovering over the region in the maps provides more information.
 The lefthand side shows a graph of the daily and 7-day moving average percentage of visits and their change from the previous period.
 The dashboard defaults to showing the most recent data (the last day for the graph and the last complete week for the map), but historical data can be viewed by clicking the season and week filter at the top left.
 There are also additional graphs (click “See More Data”) which show current and historical respiratory seasons for all of Ontario.
 More information about the tool and how to use it can be found within the dashboard by clicking the “Help and Notes” button.